NgiapPuoyKoh/student-resource-tool/README.md

 <details>
 <summary>
-List of Use Cases by Components
+List of Use Cases by Feature
 </summary>
 <p>